Good credit does not happen by accident.

 1. Get current on late payments.

 Stop paying late.
 If you have a 30, 60, or 90 day late, get caught up.
 If you don’t have the money to catch up ask your creditor if they can put late payments at the end of the loan to get you back on track.
-For credit card late payments ask the card issuer for a goodwill adjustment to remove the late payments from your credit history.

 2. Develop a positive credit history.

-When your credit looks scary you have to develop positive information to counteract the negative.
+When your credit looks scary you have to create positive information to counteract the negative.
 Even if you’re unable to remove negative information, beefing up your credit history by adding positive credit accounts will help.

 Credit scores are largely determined by the past 2 years of current information.
 Once some negative information ages to 48 months or older it is no longer holds as much weight on your credit scores although it will remain on your credit history for 7 years.